ThePuzzlemaker/dotfiles/README.md

 - radare2
 - gdb
 - pwndbg
-- nano-syntax-highlighting
 - ripgrep
-- lsd
+- exa
 - fish
 - kitty
+- fzf
-- neofetch
+- neovim
+- pkgfile / pacman / yay

 If you find any issues with these or a program I forgot to mention, feel free to make an issue.